CSR

 A long-term, proactive, comprehensive and pragmatic approach

-Our ventilation products and systems are an essential building block in the construction and renovation of buildings to make them less energy-consuming, more sustainable, and healthier.
-Depending on their purpose, they contribute to improving indoor air quality, reducing exhaust air pollution, improving acoustic and thermal comfort, preserving the building, or ensuring personal safety in the event of a fire.
+Our ventilation products and systems are an essential component in the construction and renovation of buildings, making them more energy-efficient, sustainable, and healthier.
+Depending on their purpose, they contribute to improving indoor air quality, reducing exhaust air pollution, enhancing acoustic and thermal comfort, preserving the building structure, and ensuring the safety of people in the event of a fire.

 As a major player in the design, manufacture and distribution of finishing products for building professionals, VIM 's management and staff have been committed for many years to greater social, environmental and societal responsibility.